 Complex aging process, including theories and mechanisms of aging, animal model systems used to study aging and age-dependent diseases.
 For example; Alzheimer's, osteoporosis, and cancer, and age-related diseases, for example, Werner's syndrome and dyskeratosis congenita.

 Independent research work under the direction of a Supervisor.

-The term before the student graduates, the student is to present a 40 minute seminar on their thesis work in a public seminar open to all members of the Department of Anatomy & Cell Biology, followed by a question period lasting 15 to 20 minutes.
-All faculty, cross-appointed academic staff, post docs and students are expected to attend the seminar.
+The term before the student graduates, the student is to present a 30-minute seminar on his/her thesis work in a public seminar open to all members of the Department of Anatomy & Cell Biology, followed by a question period lasting 15 to 20 minutes.
+All faculty, cross-appointed academic staff, post-docs, and students are expected to attend the seminar.

-The Seminar in Cell Biology Courses must be taken in consecutive terms.
+The Seminar in Cell Biology courses must be taken in consecutive terms.

-Method of Student Assessment:
+Method of student assessment:

-Students must attend 12 seminars per term.
+- Students must attend 12 seminars per term.

 - After each seminar, students must complete the Seminar Attendance Form, for which they are expected to write a 5-10 sentence summary and have it signed by a professor who was present and can attest to their attendance.
 At the end of each term, students submit all 12 attendance forms to the GPC.
 Attendance forms can be found on the Forms tab of this webpage.